thomashaw/SecGen/modules/utilities/unix/container/docker/README.md

 }
 ```

-For more information on volumes see the [Docker Volumes](https://docs.docker.com/engine/admin/volumes/volumes) documentation.

 ### Compose

 Docker Compose describes a set of containers in YAML format and runs a command to build and run those containers.
 Included in the docker module is the `docker_compose` type.
 This enables Puppet to run Compose and remediate any issues to ensure reality matches the model in your Compose file.